 7.5.
 Before referring the matter to an investigator or before asking for the investigation to be conducted the Complaints Officer or deputy may ask you to provide further details or documents to clarify or support your complaint if that appears to him/her to be necessary or appropriate.
 Likewise, the investigator may do so in the course of the investigation.

 7.6.
 When the investigation is concluded you will be sent a response to your complaint.
 This will include a brief report of the nature and scope of the investigation carried out, the conclusion reached and the basis for it, and, if the complaint is found to be justified, proposals for resolving it.

 8. All documents and conversations relating to your complaint will be treated as confidential by us and disclosed only to the extent that is necessary for dealing with it.
-Disclosure may be made to the Complaints Officer, any member of Chambers participating in the investigation and processing of the complaint, the Business Director, the person against whom the complaint is made and any other person necessarily involved in the investigation of the complaint or the handling and review of our Chambers’ complaints file.
+Disclosure may be made to the Complaints Officer, any member of Chambers participating in the investigation and processing of the complaint, the Joint Chief Executive, the person against whom the complaint is made and any other person necessarily involved in the investigation of the complaint or the handling and review of our Chambers’ complaints file.
 Disclosure may also be made to the Bar Standards Board.

 9. A record will be kept of any complaint and the details and documents relating to it may be placed in our Chambers complaints file and retained for a period of six years (or longer if we deem it appropriate).
 Chambers will review anonymised details from this file on a regular basis with a view to maintaining and improving our standards of service.